 Using the meta-analytic estimate of the IRAP’s internal consistency (α = .51), in order to increase internal consistency to α = .70, the task would need to contain 2.2 times the number of trials it currently does.
-Using the meta-analytic estimate of test-retest reliability (ICC = .20), in order to increase internal consistency to ICC = .70, the task would need to contain 9.3 times the number of trials it currently does.
+Using the meta-analytic estimate of test-retest reliability (ICC = .21), in order to increase internal consistency to ICC = .70, the task would need to contain 8.8 times the number of trials it currently does.
 In order to put these in context, the IRAP currently takes around 10 to 15 minutes to complete.
-These increases would therefore result in a task that would take between 22 minutes and 2.5 hours to complete, depending on the type and level of reliability desired.
+These increases would therefore result in a task that would take between 22 minutes and 2.5 hours to complete, depending on the type of reliability desired.
 While technically possible, this may either put an unreasonable burden on participants or lower the tasks utility relative to information that could be collected via alternative methodologies.
 It therefore seemed useful to explore alternative ways to improve reliability.